All Episodes

 This is so transparent.

-There are so many people have been so upset about this for so long, and look who now is on record as having taken the first serious steps about it in New Mexico and Arizona because the federal government wouldn't.
+And look who now is on record as having taken the first serious steps about it in New Mexico and Arizona because the federal government wouldn't.

-A Democrat governor, New Mexico Bill Richardson here, Janet Napolitano from Arizona.
+A Democrat governor, New Mexico Bill Richardson, here, Janet Napolitano from Arizona.

-As the uh as the AP story says here, Napolitano's action, followed by three days, a similar declaration by New Mexico governor Bill Richardson.
+As the AP story says here, Napolitano's action, followed by three days, a similar declaration by New Mexico governor, Bill Richardson, a Republican legislator who's introduced numerous bills targeting illegal immigration, said that Napolitano's action was welcome, but way, way overdue.

 It's Janet come lately, said Representative Russell Peirce of Mesa.